• Skip to primary navigation

 Check out my post on how to cook any pasta in the instant pot for even more ways to use this great technique.

-spaghetti in an Instant Pot
+spaghetti on a fork over an Instant Pot

 Ingredients